Danny72/danny72.github.io/_posts/blog/2014-06-12-for-of-loops-and-aray-comprehensions-in-es6.md

           1
           2

-I'm also using let insted of var in this example.
+I'm also using let instead of var in this example.
 This is a new ES6 feature which allows block scoping for variables.
 It's not 100% supported yet, but will be in any browser that implements for..of loops.

 ###Array Comprehensions